 I would analogize to a lawyer driving by an opposing party’s house.

-Yes, millennials (everybody loves picking on millennials), there was a time before social media when litigators would drive by an opposing party’s home to get a little intelligence.
+Yes, there was a time before social media when litigators would drive by an opposing party’s home to get a little intelligence.
 What kind of neighborhood does he live in?
 Is the house expensive?
 How many cars parked in the driveway?
 What kind of cars?
 Bumper stickers?
 Any boats?
 Even in a digital age, these little analog facts might tell you something useful.

 I don’t think anyone would argue that simply driving by an opposing party’s house is a prohibited communication–even if the party happens to look out the window and see the lawyer.
 Taking a quick look at someone’s recent social media posts—assuming they are publicly available—seems similar in principle.